-More This gives you 12 more tools: Sorting Blocks, Merging Groups, Satisfaction, etc.
+More More This gives you 12 more tools: Sorting Blocks, Merging Groups, Satisfaction, etc.

-Tools for Social Distancing 🔻 See www.timetabler.com/covid-19/ for full details.
+Example 2 See www.timetabler.com/covid-19/ for full details.

-Auto-Auto-Assign Assign
+Auto-Assign  🎗

 This button assigns all the Students in this Population into the current Pattern, taking account of their 1st Choice first, 2nd Choice next, etc. You can choose to Lock some students first.
 You can use it to re-set all the group sizes if you alter them while using other tools.